nadethoughts/Aetheria/Campaigns/The Anchor’s Secret/Transcripts/TAS Session 05 - Transcript.md

 Oh, that's better.
 Oh, that is an 18 total.
 All right.
 That will hit.
 Excellent.
 All right.
 And this does 46 radiant.
 Uh, 8, 10, 11 radiant.
 Okay.
 And the next attack roll made against it is at advantage.
 Which will be very helpful.
 I hope so.
 To not misceral, because misceral is currently suffocating.
 Takes a breath.
 However, at the end of your turn, you're able to catch your breath.
 So, it's kind of like, you know, when, well, I experienced this, probably nobody else, ever, nobody else did that.
 But when you're a kid, and you're jumping on the trampoline, and you land on your head, and you just can't, you can't breathe.

 That's, that's what you're doing.
 Yeah.
 Yeah, yeah.
 Just terrible.
 Most traumatic experience of my young adult, of my, of my young life, not young adult life.
-Um, and, Jezric, you're up.
+Um, and, Jezrek, you're up.
 Well, there's only one thing to do.
 Yep.
 That's to hit it.
 That's correct.
 I'm going to attempt to hit this thing again.
 Okay.
 Oh.
 You rolled a 20.
 I also rolled a 1.
 Well, it's a good thing that you had advantage.
 Now, try not to blow Snake Eyes.
 Yeah.
 It's not Snake Eyes.
 Better.
 Uh, that is going to be, uh, 12.
 12 points of piercing damage.

 Not bad.
 That is pretty solid.
 That is solid.
 Alright.
 Um.
 I can close the ladder.
 So, as you guys start piling on this damage, like, the, the steam itself starts, starts cooling this, this creature.
 While it is still solid, just kind of starts losing its shape.
 Um, it is near death.
 Excellent.
 So, keep, keep, keep doing your thing.
 But it's, it's turn.
 Um, and it is going to, it's going to do a slam on, uh, it's going to do a slam on Arthur.
 Uh, it's going to get one of these, but, uh, and it's going to hit Arthur.